toplan/lazy-enqueue/README.md

 ```javascript
 import lazy from 'lazy-enqueue'
 ```
-Create a lazily high order function of the original enqueue function.
+Create a lazily higher order function of the original enqueue function.

 #### Arguments
 1. `enqueue` (Function)